UnderXirox/esp32_boards_lib/README.md

-# esp32_boards_lib
+# uPesy ESP32 Boards CAD Libraries
-CAD libraries to use the uPesy ESP32 DevKit boards in your favorite pcb design software
+CAD libraries to use uPesy ESP32 DevKit boards in your favorite pcb design software